 Looking at an empty apartment and loads of suitcases when you first move can be overwhelming.
 Turning empty rooms and blank walls into a home might seem like an impossible task, but trust me, you’ll get there.

 You don’t need to perfectly furnish and decorate the whole place at once.
 In fact, if you take it slow, you’re more likely to be able to find and afford the things you really want.
-The only furniture Meagan and I purchased before moving was a bed and side tables.
+The only furniture I purchased before moving was a bed and side tables.
 Obviously, a bed is essential.
-So we wanted to ensure we had what we needed before we bought anything else we wanted.
-The side tables were fairly cheap so we added those to our order to make the delivery fee a little more worth it!
+So I wanted to ensure I had what I needed before I bought anything else I wanted.
+The side tables were fairly cheap so I added those to my order to make the delivery fee a little more worth it!

 Make a list of immediate essentials

-We had quite the hectic month before our big move which didn’t allow us as much prep time as we would’ve liked for saving up for decor, furniture, and miscellaneous household items.
-I decided to make a list of essential items for us as a guide to how much we could spend within the first few weeks of living in our new place:
+I had quite the hectic month before my big move which didn’t allow me as much prep time as I would’ve liked for saving up for decor, furniture, and miscellaneous household items.
+I decided to make a list of essential items for myself as a guide to how much I could spend within the first few weeks of living in my new place: